How to rebuild a line trimmer carburetor

 If the engine starts then dies, the carburetor is probably the problem.

-Use this basic procedure to rebuild the carburetor on Craftsman, MTD, Toro, Weed Eater, Troybilt, Snapper, Cub Cadet and Poulan line trimmers.
+Use this basic procedure to rebuild the carburetor using a weed eater carburetor rebuild kit on Craftsman, MTD, Toro, Weed Eater, Troybilt, Snapper, Cub Cadet and Poulan line trimmers.

 Another option is to install a new carburetor, following the steps in How to Replace a Line Trimmer Carburetor.